bhoov/amtutorial/README.md

 ```

 Then open up the .ipynb notebooks in `tutorial_ipynbs/` in your favorite
-notebook editor.
+notebook editor, using the same env where you installed `amtutorial`.

-### I want to develop examples on the website
+### I want to develop the website

 **Pre-requisites**